 • In SharePoint lists, filtering and sorting are handled on the backend, making them efficient.

 The Patch() function in Power Apps allows direct updates to SharePoint lists, making it easy to modify data without additional automation.
-Unfortunately, SharePoint folders do not support Patch(), meaning:
+For document libraries:

-• Workarounds require Power Automate to handle updates via flows.
+• Workarounds require Power Automate to handle updates for system columns.

 4. Limited File Handling